Awards & Contests

 President's grant

 Grants of $500 - $1,000 are available to support projects promoting interest in classical antiquity in the New York area.
 We are especially interested in public lectures and theatrical productions.
 All applicants must be current New York Classical Club members.
+Please send an email sharing a bit about yourself and your Classics work; any references, websites, or media (photos, articles etc); and what the funds would be used for.

 The Young Cicero Reading, by Vincenzo Foppa